Last updated on July 1st, 2026

 Kam II is very similar to Kam I, just a little bit smaller, while Kam III is a bit different from the others, as it’s the smallest and has more rocks.
 However, it does have a large grassy area for picnics and games.

 All of the beaches have pretty good parking, either on the street or in parking lots, as well as are close to tons of great restaurants.
-We recommend Coconut’s Fish Cafe for tacos!
+We highly recommend grabbing lunch from Kinaole Grill Food Truck (the coconut shrimp and ahi bombs are AWESOME!) and shave ice from Gus’ Hawaiian Shave Ice if you’re hanging out at Kam I.

 Google Maps